 Veterans benefits typically cover home hospice costs for eligible veterans and their spouses.[04]
 However, your loved one may have to choose a VA-approved hospice provider or meet additional qualifications.

 If your loved one has an employer-funded or private market insurance policy, some costs of hospice care at home may be covered.
 However, details and coverage vary by provider and plan.
-If you plan on funding hospice with private insurance, make sure to contact your relative’s insurer or agent to find out the specifics of their coverage.
+If you plan on funding hospice with private insurance, contact your relative’s insurer or agent to find out the specifics of their coverage.

 Talk with a Senior Living Advisor